jbosstools/jbosstools-quarkus/documentation/building/build.md

 # Building Quarkus Eclipse

 You will need to have Maven installed.

+See the [jbosstools-devdoc](https://github.com/jbosstools/jbosstools-devdoc/blob/main/building/setup_development_environment.adoc#maven-settings) documentation to update your **settings.xml** to point to required artifacts stored in the JBoss Maven repositories.

-You can build the project by issuing `mvn clean verify`.
+Once this is setup, you can build the project by issuing `mvn clean verify`.

 <img src="images/build.png" width="400"/>